 Stage Staff Description Logged Interventions Please note: Students will not officially be on the SSS at this point.
-Teachers, Progress Tutors All issues will be logged as a Teacher Intervention , Progress Tutor Intervention , or Other Intervention .
-These issues may include: Subject Attendance Concerns Overall Attendance Concerns Attitude to Learning Concerns (Wider Study completion, missed deadlines etc.) Behaviour for Learning Concerns Punctuality Concerns Achievement/Performance Concerns Heads of Department, Pastoral Support Managers Where a number of interventions have been logged, the Subject Teacher will seek the support of the Head of Department and the Progress Tutor will seek the support of the Pastoral Support Manager to implement further interventions.
+Teachers, Progress Tutors, Other All issues will be logged as a Teacher Intervention, Progress Tutor Intervention, Leader of Learning Intervention, Pastoral Support Manager Intervention, SLT Intervention or Other Intervention.
+These issues may include: Subject Attendance Concerns Overall Attendance Concerns Attitude to Learning Concerns (Wider Study completion, missed deadlines etc.) Behaviour for Learning Concerns Achievement/Performance Concerns Caseload Intervention Intervention Attendance Concerns Overall Conduct Concerns Multiple Concerns Heads of Department, Pastoral Support Managers Where a number of interventions have been logged, the Subject Teacher will seek the support of the Head of Department and the Progress Tutor will seek the support of the Pastoral Support Manager to implement further interventions.
 These will be logged as HOD Interventions or PSM Interventions .